gitdagray/gitdagray/README.md

 ### I'm a Father, Developer, Instructor, Mentor, and Content Creator
 - 👨🏽‍🎓 I enjoy teaching coding skills and helping students
 - 🌱 I'm currently growing my [Youtube Channel](https://www.youtube.com/c/davegrayteachescode)
-- 💡 I'm constantly learning new skills
+- 📚 I'm constantly learning new skills and _striving for progress_
-- 📚 Goal: Be the person I needed when I was younger
+- 🏆 Goal: Be the person I needed when I was younger
 - ⚡ Motto: _Keep striving for progress, not perfection_

 ### 📺 Latest Youtube Videos